Psalms For Life

 like shamefaced fools!

-David is ill, his illness either the result of his foes’ attacks or the occasion for them.
+David is ill.
 Interestingly, the psalm concludes focusing on his enemies’ defeat and leaves his healing only implicit.
-This suggests that his illness isn’t primary, but is rather caused by the stress of enemy attacks that threaten his life.
+This may suggest that his illness isn’t primary, but is rather caused by the stress of enemy attacks that threaten his life.
 Alternatively, his enemies may be attacking him because his illness has made him vulnerable.
-And before the advent of modern medicine, illness was often fatal in ancient times.
+And before the advent of modern medicine, illness was often fatal.
 Either way, his enemies’ threat—devastating, scandalous, ongoing—leaves him furious, anguished, shaken to the core, exhausted, asking God, “How long?”

 God’s anger isn’t random or inscrutable.
 It always directly relates to wrongs that inflict harm, but David doesn’t mention his sins or express contrition as we might expect.
 He simply begs God to let up for the sake of his steadfast love.
 Then in humble dependence on God, he voices his conviction that YHWH has heard his cry for mercy and will assuredly rescue him.
 That’s why, though he’s still at risk, David orders his enemies to back off, confident that God will turn the tables on them very soon.